 - Keep ALL original receipts in a safe and secure spot.
 You'll want proof of what you paid and records of the original source of your engagement ring.

 - For rings and jewellery over $5000, we recommend having an appraisal done by a certified gemmologist.
 Inaccurate appraisal can mean big premiums and financial loss.
 Be uncompromising in your search for a quality appraisal.
 Inflated appraisals just create high premiums and disputes if you ever make a claim.

 - Keep appraisals current as value fluctuations often occur over the years.
 Engagement rings are long-term investments, and like all investments, have the potential to increase in value.
 If you want the most out of your insurance policy you must keep this current.

-What Other Jewelry Should I Insure?
+What Other Jewellery Should I Insure?

-A good rule is to ask yourself how you'd feel if you permanently lost valuable jewelry, whether it's an engagement ring, a wedding ring, or that expensive (but so worth it) pair of earrings you love.
+A good rule is to ask yourself how you'd feel if you permanently lost valuable jewellery, whether it's an engagement ring, a wedding ring, or that expensive (but so worth it) pair of earrings you love.
 Most people decide insurance is worth it once they imagine a loss.
 It's not a bad idea to make the investment and protect the things that matter to you.
-Fine jewelry, especially your engagement ring and everything it symbolizes, is one of the most priceless kinds of personal property.
+Fine jewellery, especially your engagement ring and everything it symbolizes, is one of the most priceless kinds of personal property.